maneeshatejani1/web-crawler/README.md

+# Title
+Web Crawler
-# web-crawler
+# Description
-a simple crawler built in python that recursively downloads the complete website when given a starting url
+a simple script that crawls and downloads the complete website when given a starting URL
+# Pre-Requisites
+python3
+# Dependencies
+requests,tldextract,beautifulsoup4